NenadPantelic/rate-limited-service/README.md

 your server.

 > Q: When to use rate limiting? <br>
-> A: if your users can reduce the frequency of their API requests without affecting the outcome of their requests (if someone checks the the list of their followers on Instagram 50 times per second, it is very unlikely than number will change dramatically in a minute-window)
+> A: if your users can reduce the frequency of their API requests without affecting the outcome of their requests (if someone checks the list of their followers on Instagram 50 times per second, it is very unlikely than number will change dramatically in a minute-window)

 ## A word or two about the load